Arka161/Arka161/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Arka Mukherjee, and I have been writing code both as a hobby, and as a part of jobs I've worked at.
+I'm Arka Mukherjee, and I have been writing code both as a hobby, and as a part of jobs I've worked at for 12+ years.

 - 🌱 I’m currently learning about image matching, edge detection (Relevant to my contributions to Computer Vision repositories and my M.Sc.
 Thesis).
 - 💬 Ask me about video-games, movies.